irods/irods/manual.rst

 All the environment variables used by the SSL support (both server and client side) are listed below:

-irodsSSLCertificateChainFile (server)
+irods_ssl_certificate_chain_file (server)
     The file containing the server's certificate chain.
 The certificates must be in PEM format and must be sorted starting with the subject's certificate (actual client or server certificate), followed by intermediate CA certificates if applicable, and ending at the highest level (root) CA.

-irodsSSLCertificateKeyFile (server)
+irods_ssl_certificate_key_file (server)
     Private key corresponding to the server's certificate in the certificate chain file.

-irodsSSLDHParamsFile (server)
+irods_ssl_dh_params_file (server)
     The Diffie-Hellman parameter file location.

-irodsSSLVerifyServer (client)
+irods_ssl_verify_server (client)
-    What level of server certificate based authentication to perform. 'none' means not to perform any authentication at all. 'cert' means to verify the certificate validity (i.e. that it was signed by a trusted CA). 'hostname' means to validate the certificate and to verify that the irodsHost's FQDN matches either the common name or one of the subjectAltNames of the certificate. 'hostname' is the default setting.
+    What level of server certificate based authentication to perform. 'none' means not to perform any authentication at all. 'cert' means to verify the certificate validity (i.e. that it was signed by a trusted CA). 'hostname' means to validate the certificate and to verify that the irods_host's FQDN matches either the common name or one of the subjectAltNames of the certificate. 'hostname' is the default setting.

-irodsSSLCACertificateFile (client)
+irods_ssl_ca_certificate_file (client)
     Location of a file of trusted CA certificates in PEM format.
 Note that the certificates in this file are used in conjunction with the system default trusted certificates.

-irodsSSLCACertificatePath (client)
+irods_ssl_ca_certificate_path (client)
     Location of a directory containing CA certificates in PEM format.
 The files each contain one CA certificate.
 The files are looked up by the CA subject name hash value, which must be available.
 If more than one CA certificate with the same name hash value exist, the extension must be different (e.g. 9d66eef0.0, 9d66eef0.1, etc.).
 The search is performed based on the ordering of the extension number, regardless of other properties of the certificates.
 Use the 'c_rehash' utility to create the necessary links.